yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/azure.md

 #### Additional fields

-- **Resource Group** is the group in which YugabyteDB node compute and network resources are created.
+- **Resource Group** is the name of the resource group you created for your application, and in which YugabyteDB node compute and network resources will be created.
 - **Subscription ID** is required for cost management.
 The virtual machine resources managed by YBA are tagged with this subscription.
+To get the subscription ID, open Subscriptions in Azure portal and find your subscription.
+Then, copy the Subscription ID.
 - **Tenant ID** represents the tenant ID which belongs to an active subscription.
 To find your tenant ID, follow instructions provided in [How to find your Microsoft Entra tenant ID](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-find-tenant).
 - **Private DNS zone** lets you use a custom domain name for the nodes in your universe.
 For details and instructions, see [Define a private DNS zone](#define-a-private-dns-zone).